 iButtonLink Sensors and IBM Research Software from iButtonLink

-iButtonLink, through a Technology Licensing Agreement with IBM Research, has released the software that calculates the algorithms in a innovative solution developed by IBM Research.
+iButtonLink, through a technology licensing agreement with IBM Research, has released the software that calculates the algorithms in an innovative solution developed by IBM Research.
 This software is called Measurement and Management Technology (MMT).
 MMT provides users with a 3D floor-to-ceiling view of a facility space, including environmental factors such as humidity, corrosion, hot spots and others that could be disrupting applications.

-MMT brings insight to critical moments in an applications lifetime from corrosion decay.
-This allows for an understanding of how to plan for potential application downtime.
-There will always be downtime in a facility, but knowing when and how to prepare for downtime is the most beneficial thing a facility manager can do.
+MMT brings insight to critical moments in an application's lifetime from corrosion decay.
+This allows planning for potential application downtime.
+While some downtime in a facility is expected, knowing when and how to prepare for downtime is beneficial.
 MMT can help users effectively monitor and manage facilities, keeping applications running in harmony.